Megamind22/lstArab100words/README.md

 Now, we will talk about the second approach to building our database,where in this approach we photographed people with our mobilecamera.
 9000 videos were captured for different participants from both genders (i.e. 24 females and 62 males).
 Age range is 13 to 75 years from the same country. .
 The videos of the dataset are captured with different background lighting settings, different distances, and using cameras of multismartphones.
 Different cameras, distances, and background lighting settings guarantee dataset generalization.
 All used cameras record videos at a rate of 30 frames per second (fps).
 All 86 speakers uttered each one of the 100 words once (i.e. 9000 videos)
 This ensures the inclusiveness of the dataset because there are many diversities between people that need to be accounted for, such as: Speediness of speaking, mouth shape and movements, lips geometric features, amount of tongue determined by the redness of the taken mouth frame, the alveolar ridge, teeth, braces, mustache, beard, and makeup.

+If you want to use dataset for future work, you can contact a member of our team to take it we provide preprocssing video only now .

 # Preprocessing